AccelByte/accelbyte-java-sdk/samples/cli/README.md

 ## Build

-To build this CLI sample app, execute the following command.
+To build this command-line sample app, execute the following command.

 ```
 bash gradlew installDist